ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-example/git-workflow-example.md

 ![Untitled](./images/Untitled%2018.png)

 Good job!
-You have just completely debugged a problem with the git workflow
+You have just completely debugged a problem with the git workflow.